McShelby/hugo-theme-relearn/exampleSite/content/basics/installation/_index.en.md

 The following steps are here to help you initialize your new website.
 If you don't know Hugo at all, we strongly suggest you learn more about it by following this [great documentation for beginners](https://gohugo.io/overview/quickstart/).

 {{% notice tip %}}
-The following tutorial leads you thru the steps of creating a first, minimal new site.
+The following tutorial leads you through the steps of creating a first, minimal new site.

 You don't need to edit any files besides your `hugo.toml` and only need to execute the commands in the given order.
 {{% /notice %}}